ttidesign/GA-Project-2/README.md

 ## About The Project

-[Movies Search](https://tk-movies-search.herokuapp.com/) is a multi pages website built using React, it allows users to search for movies, tv shows, documentaries and many more.
+[Movies Search](https://tk-movies-search.herokuapp.com/) is a singple page application (SPA) built using React, it allows users to search for movies, tv shows, documentaries and many more.

 ## Movies Search